 They were all in with Obamacare.

-They were one of uh there was there was Kaiser Permanente, there was Blue Cross, Blue Shield.
+They were one of, there was Kaiser Permanente, there was Blue Cross, Blue Shield.

 You know why they were all in?

-This should have been the example I've been using all week in the last week, too, to explain this.
+This should have been the example I've been using all week and last week, too, to explain this.

 On the one hand, you have a bunch of big private sector businesses who, in the normal proceedings of every day, would want nothing to do with the government.